Do Go On - 396 - Rosemary Brown: A Musical Seance

 You would think people would sort of embellish more or really perform it.

-She's just sort of like, yeah, that's how it happens, I guess.
+She's just like, yeah, that's how it happens, I guess.

 Yeah, yeah.